scarrasco85/developer-blog/README.md

 ---
 ## What is Developer Blog? 🤔

-We are talking about a responsive web layout with animations built based on a design of a jpg image.
+It is a responsive web layout with animations built from a jpg image.
 HTML5 and CSS3 are used.
-In the desktop version all animations are active, in responsive designs some animations have been disabled.
+In the desktop version all animations are active, in responsive layouts some animations have been disabled.

 ---
 ## Technologies used 🛠️